energysistem/manuals/42762-Energy_Phone_Neo_2/en/20-usb.md

 ![Imagen1](http://static.energysistem.com/images/manuals/42762/57d6cd8fb4882.jpg)

-1. Select this option if you want to use your microSD card as portable storage unit.
+1. Select this option if you want to use your microSD card as a portable storage unit.
 2. Select this option if you want to use your microSD card as an internal storage unit.
 Apps and multimedia content can be installed on your microSD unit but take into account that this won't be possible with all apps.
 3. Press "Next" once you have selected the preferred option.
 4. Erase and format MicroSD memory.
 At this point, all information stored on the MicroSD memory will be removed permanently.